 Evelyn Fogwe Chibaka was born in Mbatu-Mezam, Cameroon.
-She did her Ph.D. in generative Syntax at the University of Hamburg, Germany under the sponsorship of DAAD (2001) and her habilitation in 2009 under the sponsorship of AvH at the University of Hamburg.
+She did her Ph.D. in generative Syntax at the University of Hamburg, Germany under the sponsorship of ‘Deutscher Akademischer Austauschdienst’ (DAAD) (2001) and her habilitation in 2009 under the sponsorship of ‘Alexander von Humboldt (AvH) Stiftung Foundation’ at the University of Hamburg.
 Evelyn is currently a Full-time Professor and researcher in the Department of Linguistics, University of Buea, Cameroon.

 In her area of research interest, she has published widely in national and international journals, book chapters, and books in the domains of Syntax, Applied Linguistics - Documentary Linguistics, Sociolinguistics, Gender, and currently in Digital Humanities her newfound research interest specialty.

-She functions as ‘International English Language Testing System (IELTS)’ Examination consultant with British Council, Yaounde Center.
-Have gained experiences in organizing or jointly organizing national and international training workshops, and colloquium/conferences; providing academic talks, lectures, and Keynote speeches in national and international Summer schools/Universities and colloquium/conferences.
-Active now in the University of Hamburg in editing and developing books and articles from already collected data from previous research field trips.
+Evelyn functions as ‘International English Language Testing System (IELTS)’ Examination consultant with British Council, Yaounde Center.
+She has gained experiences in organizing or jointly organizing national and international training workshops, symposiums, and colloquium/conferences; providing academic talks, lectures, and Keynote speeches in national and international Summer schools/Universities and colloquium/conferences.
+Active now as a research fellow in the University of Hamburg in editing and developing books and articles from already collected data from previous research field trips.